ORNL/cpp-proposals-pub/D1673/blas_interface.md

   it will do so in write-only fashion.

 * `in_object*_t` is a rank-1 or rank-2 `basic_mdarray` or
-  `basic_mdspan` with a `const` element type and a unique layout.
+  `basic_mdspan` with a potentially `const` element type and a unique layout.
 If the algorithm accesses the object, it will do so in read-only fashion.

 * `inout_object*_t` is a rank-1 or rank-2 `basic_mdarray` or